andsanv/coffee_keeper/README.md

 Francesco: *"Aight, but how are we doing it?
 We can't just bring it over every day from home."*
 Angelo: *"We can find a locker with a power outlet close to it."*
 Andrea: *"Exactly."*
 Francesco: *"Everyone brings their own capsules?
-Seems messy, every coffee machine has its own capusles supported."*
+Seems messy, every coffee machine has its own capsules supported."*
 Angelo: *"What if one of us buys a big pack of them and we divide them?"*
 Francesco: *"I don't want capsules in my backpack."*
 Andrea: *"Let's just leave them grouped in their box, in the locker with the coffee machine."*